MustafaGamal8/router-plus-portal/contrib/load-tester/README.md

 ARP table.
 The ARP table only lists remote systems.
 Even with the **publish** flag set, the ARP table entry will list an all-zero MAC address.
-For this reason, the script generates a fake ARP table and passes it to router-plus-portal with the **-a** switch.
+For this reason, the script generates a fake ARP table and passes it to wifidog with the **-a** switch.

-The macvlan type virtual interface used by generate\_interfaces.sh is still useful if you load-test a remote router-plus-portal instance.
+The macvlan type virtual interface used by generate\_interfaces.sh is still useful if you load-test a remote wifidog instance.
 In this case, the remote ARP table will (hopefully) be populated correctly.